secgroundzero/warberry/README.md

 The WarBerry script is a collection of scanning tools put together to provide that functionality.

+####Disclamer
+This tool is only for academic purposes and testing  under controlled environments.
+Do not use without obtaining proper authorization from the network owner of the network under testing.
+The author bears no responsibility for any misuse of the tool.

 ####Usage

 To get a list of all options and switches use: